 Some donors wonder why they should contribute to our charitable partners through HealthPartners: while there are many the following are the most important.
 Firstly, for every dollar designated to one of our charities through HealthPartners, they get a share of the overall HealthPartners pooled dollars that they would not have access to if a donor gave directly to them.
 Secondly, we help reduce their own cost of fundraising, meaning that more dollars can be invested in research, programs, services and advocacy.
 HealthPartners offers good value for employee donations, and has raised over $170 million for our 16 health charities – which have touched the lives of millions of Canadians in every community across the country.

 HealthPartners is governed by a Board of Directors with representatives from each of our 16 member charities, which upholds our accountability to deliver the funds we receive and to do so transparently.
 As part of that transparency commitment, we hold an annual cheque presentation ceremony.
-In 2014, we publicly presented more than $7 million dollars to our member charities.
-You can read more here.
+In 2017, we publicly presented more than $11 million dollars to our member charities.

 Our Board of Directors periodically reviews applications for new members.
 To become a member of HealthPartners, a health charity must fund peer-reviewed research, offer public education and health promotion programs and provide support services and programs in the community — both for people living with illness/disease as well as for those who care for and support them.